adenueltech/StarkQuest/README.md

 ## Smart Contracts

-The StarkQuest smart contract system consists of a simplified single contract approach:
+The StarkEarn smart contract system consists of a simplified single contract approach:

-### StarkQuest Minimal
+### StarkEarn Minimal

 A consolidated contract that handles all bounty functionality: